5/1/2019

 Manav Patnik

-Yes, thank you.
+Yeah, thank you.
 Good morning.
-Maybe I'll move to another segment, and on the financial side, you know, I was hoping you could give us a little bit more color and maybe help quantify a little bit what the growth of the, you know, the CPM piece stops becoming a headwind to the overall growth.
+Maybe I'll move to another segment on the financial side.
+You know, I was hoping you could give us a little bit more color and maybe help quantify a little bit what the growth of the, you know, the underlying businesses that are doing well is and when do you think the EDM piece stops becoming a headwind to the overall growth?

 speaker